SDS-AAU/dsba-cbs/documents/assignment_requirements.md

 ## Format

-* Project report (20-ish pages - max. standard 30 - 2400 characters incl. spaces)
+* Project report (standard format, not notebook 20-ish pages - max. standard 30 - 2400 characters incl. spaces)
-* Functional and self-contained notebook
+* Functional and self-contained notebook as appendix
 * Happy to see GitHub repos (which you can use as your portfolio in the jobmarket)
 * Some study relation (but that is debatable and not necessarily required)
 * Report is a (semi/non) technical documentation.
 Think about a corporate censor that you try to inform